 - We ask that you do not congregate in the lobby or in the parking:

 - So we can sanitize highly-touch surfaces in between services.

 - To avoid congestion in parking lot between services.

 - The latte stand and free coffee station will not be available in the lobby.
 You are welcome to bring your own water bottle or coffee.

-- If you wish to give, offering boxes will be available at each door of the auditorium.
+- Offering plates will not be passed during the service.
+You can give at one of the offering boxes, available at each door of the auditorium.
 You can also use the mail slot in the lobby.